Jötunn: Demonisation

-Post-medieval folklore
+Modern folklore

 Giants with names cognate to terms for jötnar are found in later Northern European folklore, such as the English ettin or yotun, thurse and hobthrust, Danish jætte, Swedish jätte and Finnish jätti.
 In Germanic folklore, giants often share traits with jötnar, particularly as depicted in legendary sagas, combined with motifs from other European giants and are often interchangeable with trolls.

 As with jötnar, Germanic giants live outside of human communities, in woods and mountains.
 They commonly show an aversion to Christianity, often showing a disdain for the ringing of church bells.
 Similarities are also both seen in their role in the construction of stoneworks.
 Akin to the Old Norse tale of the jötunn who built the wall of Ásgarðr, giants often enter into wagers involved in the building of churches which they later lose, as with the tale of Jätten Finn who is attributed with the construction of Lund Cathedral.
 Ruins are also attributed to the works of both beings, as in the Old English poem The Ruin and the aetiological story of Wade's Causeway in Yorkshire.

 Some standing stones in northern Europe are explained as petrified giants such as the Yetnasteen in Orkney which derives its name from Jǫtna-steinn (Jötunn's stone).
 According to folklore, it awakens every New Year at midnight whereupon it visits the Loch of Scockness to drink.
 Orcadian folklore also explains the Ring of Brodgar as dancing giants who were turned to stone by the morning sun.
 This motif is also seen in Helgakviða Hjörvarðssonar, in which the gýgr Hrímgerðr engages in a senna with Helgi Hundingsbane until the sun rises and she is turned to stone.

 The Orcadian tradition of Gyro Night derives its name from gýgr and consisted of two older boys dressing up as masked old women one night in February and chasing smaller boys with ropes.
 Similar to this are the Faroese and Shetlandic popular customs of dressing up as giantesses referred to as Grýla (plural grýlur), or other similar terms, in costumes traditionally made from a combination of animal skins, tattered clothes, seaweed, straw and sometimes featuring masks.
 Grýla is a female creature described in Sturlunga saga as having fifteen tails, and listed as a tröllkona in the Nafnaþulur section of the Prose Edda who features in folklore throughout the North Atlantic islands settled by Scandinavians.

 Toponomy

-Placenames derived from þurs or cognate:
+Place-names derived from þurs or cognate: